sc-ventures/cloudbreak-documentation/docs/deployment-options.md

 [Comment]: <> (What exactly is this Lambda service used for?)

-To launch Cloudbreak on AWS by using the quickstart option, refer to [Launch Cloubreak on AWS](aws-launch.md).
+To launch Cloudbreak on AWS by using the quickstart option, refer to [Launch Cloubreak from template (AWS)](aws-launch.md).

 ### Quickstart option for Azure